woile/woile.github.io/content/blog/a-primer-on-age-encryption.md

 tags = ["security", "secret management", "age"]
 +++

-I've been interested in `age` since it first appeared a few years ago (ca. 2020?
+I've been interested in [age] since it first appeared a few years ago (ca. 2020?
 Well, closer to a decade ago, how old am I?), mainly, because of its promise of simplicity.

 I'm a long time `gpg` user, but I'm one of those users that has no confidence in what I'm doing.
 It does too many things which keep me confused, combined with poor docs and a cli that just doesn't feel intuitive.

-And thus, `age` presented a good opportunity to adapt and make my setup simpler, by focusing solely on encryption and decryption.
+And thus, [age] presented a good opportunity to adapt and make my setup simpler.

+[age] is an encryption format, specified in [age-encryption.org/v1](https://age-encryption.org/v1) which focusing mainly on encryption and decryption.

 I dipped my toes into `age` a while ago;
 I published a blog post on how I structure the [secrets in a repository](./secret-management-for-the-layman) and,